flaskevann/MyS3/README.md

 Read the rest of the pitch at <code>Docs/WhyUseMyS3.pdf</code>

 For downloaded content like music, software, etc. you don't need MyS3 and encryption.
-You can just sync your folder to your bucket using the AWS CLI.
+You can sync your folder to your bucket using the AWS CLI.

 ## What